Housing Solutions for Survivors of Domestic Violence

 The Symposium

-Leading state and local policymakers, nonprofit leaders, and domestic violence survivors will engage in a discussion about innovative and effective housing intervention models.
+Leading state and local policymakers, nonprofit leaders, and domestic violence survivors engaged in a discussion about innovative and effective housing intervention models.

-The goal of our 2nd Annual Symposium is to elevate best practices and continue to build momentum for expanding housing resources available to survivors.
-In addition to hosting experts in the domestic violence community, the event will include visionaries in the larger homelessness field to share their successful housing-based programs and service models.
+The goal of our 2nd Annual Symposium was to elevate best practices and continue to build momentum for expanding housing resources available to survivors.
+In addition to hosting experts in the domestic violence community, the event included visionaries in the larger homelessness field to share their successful housing-based programs and service models.

-Q & A portions will enable attendees to join the conversation and discuss their experiences in the field.
+Q & A portions enabled attendees to join the conversation and discuss their experiences in the field.

 Sponsors: